iliko13/Stay_Connected_App/README.md

 🚀 Frameworks: UIKit and Foundation, for designing the UI and managing app functionality.
 🚀 Version Control: GitHub, for collaborative development and code management.
 🚀 Backend API: Swagger, for designing, documenting, and testing API endpoints efficiently.

+# 🤝 Contribution:

+Here's a refined version of your text:

+The Stay_Connected app was developed using the UIKit framework, with contributions from Iliko Kukava and Sandro Maraneli.
+Together, we implemented various functionalities that enhance the user experience.

+For authentication, we integrated token-based login, where the app communicates with the backend server to obtain tokens.
+These tokens are securely stored in the keychain, allowing users to seamlessly access the app without needing to log in again on subsequent launches.

+We designed an intuitive and user-friendly interface for adding questions, which can be displayed as either private or general questions.
+We also implemented the ability for users to submit answers, with the app accurately tracking scores based on correct and rejected answers.

+Our app utilizes a custom Network package and Keychain package to manage communication with the API.
+By calling various API endpoints, we fetch different types of information, such as tags, questions, and answers.
+We employ HTTP methods like GET, POST, and PATCH to interact with the server and ensure smooth data exchange.